 RLIS v.
-Cerner Corp. – Rob served as trial counsel for Cerner in a patent infringement action in the Southern District of Texas wherein RLIS asserted two patents related to electronic medical records.
+Cerner Corp. – Rob served as trial counsel for Cerner in a patent infringement action in the Southern District of Texas wherein RLIS, represented by Susman Godfrey and Leydig Voit, asserted two patents related to electronic medical records.
 After a two-week jury trial, the jury returned a verdict in Cerner’s favor on all issues, finding all asserted claims not infringed and invalid.

-Sprint Commc'ns v.
-Vonage Holding – Rob represented Sprint in a patent infringement action asserting a portfolio of voice over packet patents, resulting in the largest jury verdict in Kansas history ($69.5 million).
+Sprint Commc’ns v.
+Vonage Holding – Rob represented Sprint in a patent infringement action asserting a portfolio of voice over packet patents, resulting in a jury verdict of $69.5 million.

 Nash v.
 Microsoft – Rob represented Microsoft in patent infringement litigation concerning anti-piracy software.
 The court’s granting of summary judgment finding non-infringement in favor of Microsoft was later affirmed on appeal.